strimzi/strimzi.github.io/_posts/2020-06-05-mirror-maker-2-eventhub.md

 ### Conclusion

 Kafka Mirror Makers 2 overcomes the limitations of Mirror Maker and it allows to do an active-active mirroring.
-Thanks to its integration in Strimzi, it's even simpler setup this kind of use case with Azure Event Hub as well.
+Thanks to its integration in Strimzi, it's even simpler to setup this kind of use case with Azure Event Hub as well.

 Let us know what you are going to integrate!